Skip to main content

 • Participants should arrive no later than 15 minutes prior to the scheduled event time.

-• Participants who are under the influence of alcohol, illegal drugs or legal drugs that impair participant in any way will be prohibited from participation.
+• Participants who are under the influence of alcohol, illegal drugs, or legal drugs that impair the participant in any way will be prohibited from participation.

-• Adventure West Virginia staff members reserve the right to deny participation to any participant if his or her physical or mental condition could endanger self or others.
+• Adventure West Virginia staff members reserve the right to deny participation to any participant if his or her physical or mental condition could endanger themselves or others.

 • It is the participant’s responsibility to wear appropriate clothing for the weather.
-Please note that weather patterns tend to be different than lower lying areas such as Morgantown.
+Please note that weather patterns tend to be different from those in lower-lying areas such as Morgantown.
 Expect colder and windier weather.
 Programs can operate rain or shine; however, the course may be closed due to severe weather (lightning or high wind).
 If the course is closed due to severe weather, participants will receive a rain check (or refund if they are unable to reschedule).

-Once a program has been scheduled, a program packet will be sent to the respective program contact (e.g. the person who scheduled the event).
+• Once a program is scheduled, a program packet will be sent to the program contact (e.g., the person who scheduled the event).
 This packet will include copies of the WVU OEC Acknowledgement of Risk, Emergency Information and Participant Guidelines (Canopy Tour Only) forms.
-It is the responsibility of the program contact to ensure these forms are completed by each participant upon arriving at the OEC.
+It is the program contact's responsibility to ensure that each participant completes these forms upon arrival at the OEC.
 All participants under 18 years of age must have their form signed by a legal guardian.
-Anyone without these completed forms will not be able to participate in the activities and will be asked to leave due to liability.
+Anyone without these completed forms will be unable to participate in the activities and will be asked to leave for liability reasons.

-Patrons are responsible for being adequately prepared for their experience at the OEC, while group or program contacts are responsible for informing fellow participants to come adequately prepared for your experience at the OEC.
-Adequate preparation includes: wearing closed toe shoes while on site, having proper clothing for a variety of weather, making sure that participants bring their own water bottle and snacks, if appropriate.
-The weather on Chestnut Ridge tends to be different from surrounding areas and is often unexpected and temperatures tend to be several degrees cooler than lower lying areas such as Morgantown.
-Group or program contacts are responsible for communicating any special needs that may need accommodated by the OEC Management Team.
-The OEC and associated facilities do not provide meals as part of any event.
+• Patrons are responsible for being adequately prepared for their experience at the OEC, while group or program contacts are responsible for informing fellow participants to do the same.
+Adequate preparation includes wearing closed-toe shoes while on site, having appropriate clothing for a variety of weather conditions, and ensuring that participants bring their own water bottles and snacks, if appropriate.
+The weather on Chestnut Ridge tends to differ from that of surrounding areas and is often unexpected, with temperatures several degrees cooler than in lower-lying areas such as Morgantown.
+Group or program contacts are responsible for communicating any special needs that may require accommodation by the OEC Management Team.
+The OEC and associated facilities do not provide meals for any event.

-Groups are responsible for arranging all meals associated with their reservation.
-No food is to be left behind and should be thrown away upon the conclusion of the event.
-All visiting patrons are responsible for personal items and belongings while using the OEC and associated facilities.
-Adventure WV, the School of Forestry and Natural Resources and the OEC Management Team are not responsible for lost, stolen, or damaged property.
-Patrons are responsible for the general cleanliness of the facilities used, including but not limited to: trash put in proper receptacles, room arrangements in original form, personal gear removed from facilities once event is complete, water is off in bathroom and kitchen facilities.
+• Groups are responsible for arranging all meals associated with their reservation.
+No food is to be left behind; it should be thrown away at the conclusion of the event.
+All visiting patrons are responsible for their personal items and belongings while using the OEC and associated facilities.
+Adventure WV, the School of Forestry and Natural Resources, and the OEC Management Team are not responsible for lost, stolen, or damaged property.
+Patrons are responsible for the general cleanliness of the facilities used, including but not limited to: trash placed in proper receptacles, room arrangements left in their original form, personal gear removed from facilities once the event is complete, and water turned off in bathroom and kitchen facilities.
 Patrons must report any maintenance issues immediately by contacting the OEC Management Team or designated reservation contact.

-Cancellations due to weather or other extenuating circumstances (as determined by the Management Team) may reschedule.
-Note: The OEC is an outdoor classroom which operates in a wide variety of safe weather.
+• Cancellations due to weather or other extenuating circumstances (as determined by the Management Team) may reschedule.
+Note: The OEC is an outdoor classroom that operates in a wide variety of safe weather.
 Dangerous weather during the scheduled program allows for rescheduling or cancellation without accruing a fee.
-Dangerous weather includes electrical storms, extreme temperatures, high winds, etc. This will be determined by the on-site course manager.
+Dangerous weather includes electrical storms, extreme temperatures, and high winds.
+This will be determined by the on-site course manager.

-All programmatic changes (i.e. element choice, program duration, participant numbers, etc.) must be made a full five days prior to the established program date and during normal business hours (Monday-Friday, 8 a.m. - 5 p.m.).
+• All programmatic changes (e.g., element choice, program duration, participant numbers, etc.) must be made at least 5 days prior to the established program date and during normal business hours (Monday-Friday, 8 a.m. - 5 p.m.).
 Failure to report any programmatic changes may result in a full charge of the program agreement fee.
 This fee is determined by the OEC Management Team.

 Adventure WV and WVU Outdoor Education Center Programs